MicrosoftDocs/powerbi-docs/powerbi-docs/service-dataflows-computed-entities-premium.md

 The following sections describe how to create computed entities on your dataflow data.

-> Note: The dataflows functionality is in preview, and is subject to change and updates prior to general availability.
+> [!NOTE]
->
+> The dataflows functionality is in preview, and is subject to change and updates prior to general availability.

 ## How to create computed entities